 - Conversely, 61% of B2B marketers send all leads directly to sales, yet only 27% of those leads are qualified (source).

-- What does sales need and how can marketing provide it?
+- What does the sales department need and how can marketing provide it?

 - What does marketing need and how can sales provide it?

-- What does the sales process look like?
+- Can you describe what the current the sales process look like?

 - Do leads typically have a good understanding of products and services before talking to a rep?

-- What are the agreed upon buyer personas that each team should be targeting?
+- What are the agreed upon set of buyer personas that each team should be targeting?

-- What types of content and campaigns attract the best leads?
+- Which content types and campaigns attract the best leads?